Cal Poly partners with SLCUSD to bring locally sourced food to students and families | NewsChannel 3-12

 And that work the students put in at the dairy is paying off for SLCUSD.

-"We’re serving close to thirty thousand meals every week.
-So the kids get local produce.
+"We’re serving close to 30,000 meals every week, so the kids get local produce.
 We’re really featuring Cal Poly eggs and cheese," said Lauren Thomas, a registered dietician for the school district.

-"I don’t think many districts really focus as much as we do on local procurement," Lauren said as she continued to fill boxes, something the school does all day every Friday.
+"I don’t think many districts really focus as much as we do on local procurement," Thomas said as she continued to fill boxes, something the school does all day every Friday.

 "This connection, especially with Cal Poly, you have college students who are producing the milk and the eggs and the cheese and then they can bring that into K-12 education?
 It’s amazing."

-And according the Micah Smith, a resident of San Luis Obispo, the high quality, whole foods they receive make a big difference.
+And according to Micah Smith, a resident of San Luis Obispo, the high quality, whole foods they receive make a big difference.

 "It’s very nice knowing that it is locally sourced and that we’re helping local people and local people are helping us."